A Regular Unimodular Triangulation of the Matroid Base Polytope: Preliminaries

 Matroid independence polytopes and the matroid base polytopes were introduced by Edmonds \cite{edmonds2003submodular}.

-\begin{definition} Given a matroid $M$ on groundset $E = [n]$, the \emph{matroid base polytope} $P_M$ is the convex hull of the indicator vectors for the bases of $M$, and the \emph{matroid independence polytope} $P_{\mc I}$ is the convex hull of the indicator vectors of the independent sets.
-More explicitly, given $S\subseteq E$, we define the indicator vector $\chi_S \in \mathbb{R}^n$ with $i$th entry
+\begin{definition} Given a matroid $M$ on ground set $E = [n]$, the \emph{matroid base polytope} $P_M$ is the convex hull of the indicator vectors for the bases of $M$, and the \emph{matroid independence polytope} $P_{\mc I}$ is the convex hull of the indicator vectors of the independent sets.
+More explicitly, given $S\subseteq E$, we define the indicator vector $\chi_S \in \mathbb{R}^n$ by

 Thus $P_M = \conv\{\chi_B: B \in \mc B\}$ and $P_{\mc I}= \conv\{\chi_I: I \in \mc I\}$.

 \end{definition}

 The matroid base polytope is the distinguished face of the matroid independence polytope where the sum of the coordinates is maximized.
 The matroid independence polytope will be discussed at the end of this article (see Corollary \ref{indep}).